fcogrodrigues/ml-plataform/README.md

   - **EventBridge & Lambda**:

-    - **Decoupled**, event‑driven triggers for on‑demand or scheduled training.
+    - **Decoupled**, event‑driven triggers for on‑demand (cost-eficient) or scheduled training.

   - **CodePipeline / CodeBuild / ECR / CodeDeploy**:

     - **Automated CI/CD** for both API and Trainer, with testing & version control.
+This ensure

   - **CloudWatch**: unified logging, metrics, alarms for both API & cache